babbam-pivotal/Github-Tracker-Concourse/README.md

 # Github-Tracker-Concourse

-Integration of Github, Pivotal Tracker and Concourse for CI/CD.
+The steps below are used to integrate Github repository, Pivotal Tracker and Concourse for the purpose of CI/CD.

+Step 1.